 You will need a couple of sessions to break the gloves in, but once that’s done, they feel downright amazing.

-If the Fairtex are the most popular gloves outside of Thailand, Twins Special is arguably the most popular brand in Thailand.
+If Fairtex is the most popular brand outside of Thailand, Twins Special is arguably the most popular brand in Thailand.
 If you’re going to take your training seriously, you need gloves that provide solid wrist support and sufficient knuckle protection.
 Twins gloves are made with that in mind.

 The padding offers ideal protection while you master your technique and season your hands to the impact of your punches.
 Extremely soft and comfortable while offering top tier support and protection.
 The perfect choice for any beginner fighter.